What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

 During moulting season, high-protein, healthful food can aid your chickens.
-Shrimp shells, intestines, as well as lobster shells, as well as lobster but also shrimp meat, all can be fed to your hens raw or cooked.
+Shrimp shells, intestines, as well as lobster shells, as well as lobster but also shrimp meat, can be fed to your hens raw or cooked.
 Chickens go crazy for dried mealworms or grubs, which are one of the greatest protein sources available.

 1. Cooked Eggs Comprise 91% Protein